yoonbae81/dotfiles/docs/Install Arch Linux.md

 ### Prepare partition

-Assume ESP (EFI System Partition) is already located and will be shared with the other operatin system in the machien.
+Assume ESP (EFI System Partition) is already located and will be shared with the other operating systems.

 ```
 # fdisk /dev/nvme0n1